Achieving Optimal Sample Complexity for a Broader Class of Signals in Sparse Phase Retrieval: Algorithms

 \item \textbf{Big-Theta Notation ($\Theta$):} We say $f(n) = \Theta(g(n))$ if there exist positive constants $c_1, c_2,$ and $n_0$ such that for all $n \ge n_0$, we have $0 \le c_1 \cdot g(n) \le f(n) \le c_2 \cdot g(n)$. \end{itemize}

 Before introducing the proposed algorithm, we first review the prior work.
-In this section, we temporarily assume that This assumption is made for the convenience of our brief introduction.
-One can find from our theorems that this assumption is actually unnecessary; also see the results in~\cite{CJF,ESP}.
+In this section, we temporarily assume that While this assumption is made for the convenience of our brief introduction, it will be shown in our main theorems that this assumption is actually unnecessary; Similar arguments can be found in~\cite{CJF,ESP}.